T&H index: transport and housing costs

 T&H index by income

-The lowest income class feels the most inflation with an increase of 2.3% compared to the previous year.
-For them, inflation has remained unchanged since August 2024.
+The lowest income bracket feels inflation the most, with an increase of 1% compared to the previous year.
+For them, the inflation rate has remained unchanged since November 2024.

 The highest income bracket is the least affected.
-Prices rose by 1.5% in this case, with consumption becoming 0.3% cheaper for them in the last three months.
+Here, inflation was perceived to have risen by 0.5% in the last 12 months.
+Here too, however, it remained unchanged in the last three months.

 T&H index by age and living situation

-Single-person households aged 65 and over experienced the highest inflation of 2.3% compared to the previous year.
-Prices for them rose by 0.1% compared to August 2024.
+At 1.2%, single-person households under the age of 65 experienced the highest inflation compared to the previous year.
+Prices for them rose by 0.2% compared to November 2024.

-Couples aged 65 and over without children felt the lowest inflation, at 1.4%.
-For them, this fell by 0.2% in a 3-month comparison.
+Couples over the age of 65 without children felt the lowest inflation, at 0.1%.
+For them, it fell by 0.1% in a 3-month comparison.

 T&H index by region

-At 1.8%, French-speaking Switzerland recorded the highest inflation compared to the previous year, but its price level has fallen by 0.1% since August 2024.
+At 0.7%, French-speaking Switzerland recorded the highest inflation compared to the previous year.
+Prices here rose by 0.1% compared to November 2024.

 This article was first published on 27.03.2024